The historic center of Cáceres, Extremadura

 Cáceres has, supposedly, the largest monumental complex in Europe.
 The whole center is a lot of very old buildings with a great atmosphere.
 On a rainy day it’s quite spooky and mysterious, and in the sun it’s beautiful.

-saint george slaying the dragon caceres
+saint george statue caceres

 A very old defensive tower right off Plaza Mayor.